buck-co/save-async/README.md

 ### Basic Workflow
 After installing the package...

-1. Add the `GameState` component to a GameObject in your scene.
+1. Add the `SaveManager` component to a GameObject in your scene.
 2. Implement the `ISaveable` interface on at least one class (more detail on how to do this is available below).
-3. Register the ISaveable by calling `GameState.RegisterSaveable(mySaveableObject);` This is usually done in `MonoBehaviour.Awake()`
+3. Register the ISaveable by calling `SaveManager.RegisterSaveable(mySaveableObject);` This is usually done in `MonoBehaviour.Awake()`
-4. Call GameState API methods like `GameState.Save()` from elsewhere in your project, such as from a Game Manager class.
+4. Call SaveManager API methods like `SaveManager.Save()` from elsewhere in your project, such as from a Game Manager class.
 Do this _after_ all your ISaveable implementations are registered.

 ### Included Samples

 This package includes a sample project which you can install from the Unity Package Manager by selecting the package from the list and then selecting the `Samples` tab on the right.
 Then click `Import`.
 Examining the sample can help you understand how to use the package in your own project.

-# Implementing ISaveable and using the GameState API
+# Implementing ISaveable and using the SaveManager API

 Any class that should save or load data needs to implement the [`ISaveable`](Runtime/ISaveable.cs) interface.